Exponential Taylor Series: Main results and theorems

 More generally, we obtain:

 for all $k\in\mathbb{N}$. \end{exmp}

-Next, we develop the $n$-dimensional case.
+Next, we develop the multivariable case.
 The commonly used approach for the usual Taylor series does not work well here, but the idea is also to use the 1 dimensional case to prove the general one.
-Notice it's necessary to consider functions define in "rectangles", but I believe there might be a way to work around it.
-First, consider the following standard multi-index notation: \begin{definition} Let $\gamma\in\mathbb{N}_0^n$ be a multi-index, $x = (x_1,...,x_n)\in\mathbb{R}^n.$ Define the partial differential operator:
+Notice it is necessary to consider functions defined in ``rectangles".
+First, consider the following multi-index notation: \begin{definition} Let $\gamma\in\mathbb{N}_0^n$ be a multi-index, $x = (x_1,...,x_n)\in\mathbb{R}^n.$ Define the partial differential operator:

 where $D_{x_i}^{\lambda,(j)}$ is the differential operator defined in Definition \ref{def1}, applied on the variable $x_i$.
 Let also: